ICS COVID-19 PROTOCOL

 The University of Hawai‘i at Mānoa Study Abroad Center offers undergraduate students the opportunity to study for the fall and/or spring semesters in Seville, Spain.
-On site, the program is coordinated by the International College of Seville (ICS); students attend classes at both ICS and Universidad de Sevilla (UdeS).
+On-site, the program is coordinated by the International College of Seville (ICS); students attend classes at ICS, Universidad de Sevilla (UdeS), and EUSA.

 This program is open to all majors, but is particularly ideal for students who are pursuing degrees, minors and/or certificates in the following fields of study:

 Students may choose from a wide variety of courses offered at the International College of Seville and Universidad de Sevilla.

 Check out the March 2023 newsletter from ICS.

 Check out the article of University of Hawai’i News featuring Victoria Miranda in Seville, Spain

 Students attend classes in Spanish and English at the International College of Seville (ICS).
 Founded in 1982, ICS is a private, independent, cultural association whose basic aim is to serve as a center for the promotion of international education.
 Located in a three-story Andalusian villa just minutes away from the University, ICS provides all academic and logistical support services on-site.

 Through ICS, advanced language students may enroll in classes at the Universidad de Sevilla (UdeS), working with the University’s Departments of Philology and Geography and History.
 Founded at the end of the 15th century and granted official status in 1551, UdeS is the largest university system in Andalusia serving 48,000 students and is one of the major universities in Spain.
 As one of Spain’s leading institutions of higher learning, the University’s various schools and institutes serve the educational needs of Spain’s southernmost region.